-- A pre-surgical medical examination by your primary care physician.
-An additional appointment with your cardiologist or specialist may also be necessary prior to your surgery.
+- A presurgical medical examination by your primary care physician.
+An additional appointment with your cardiologist or specialist may also be necessary before your surgery.

-If you are taking any aspirin products, anti-inflammatory medication, or any other medications that increase your risk of bleeding, you will need to stop these prior to your surgery to minimize bleeding.
-Please check with your physician’s clinical staff for a list of medications that need to be stopped prior to surgery.
+If you are taking any aspirin products, anti-inflammatory medication, or any other medications that increase your risk of bleeding, you will need to stop taking these before your surgery to minimize bleeding.
+Please check with your physician’s clinical staff for a list of medications that need to be stopped before surgery.

-If you are having a Joint Replacement or Spine surgery, you may be required to attend an education class prior to the date of surgery for you to learn more about your surgery, your hospital stay, and your recovery.
+If you are having a joint replacement or spine surgery, you may be required to attend an education class before the date of surgery to learn more about your surgery and your recovery.

-The hospital or surgery center will notify you of your time for surgery and your arrival time for surgery.
+The hospital or surgery center will notify you of your time for surgery and your arrival time.